 Learn more about the menopause journey and how to help your partner.

 The good news?
 It’s the perfect time to strengthen your relationship and bond.
-Here’s what you need to know.
+Here’s what you need to know about menopause and all the changes it brings.
+Consider this your crash course so that you can be a more supportive, understanding partner.

 There Are 34 Signs of Menopause

-Every woman experiences menopause differently.
-There are 34 different signs of menopause that can impact everything from her mood, sleep, energy levels, libido, and more.
+As mentioned earlier, every woman experiences menopause differently.
+There are 34 different signs (or symptoms) of menopause that can impact everything from her mood, sleep, energy levels, libido, and more.
 While most women don’t experience every concern, that's a lot to figure out!
-Patience and communication is key during this time, as women often struggle to understand the changes and not feel so alone in the process.

 Communication is Key

 As your partner is going through changes, so are you!
-Everyone experiences the inevitable changes that come with getting older.
-Sharing your own experience with aging can be key to strengthening your bond and intimacy.
+Everyone experiences inevitable changes that come with getting older no matter their gender, like creaky knees, graying hair, or falling asleep watching TV.
+Sharing your own experience with aging — and listening to hers — can be key to strengthening your bond and intimacy.
 Be open about how you’re feeling while respecting her privacy.
-Keeping open channels of communication between you and your partner is a great way to prevent either of you from feeling distant or isolated from each other.
+Keeping open, judgment-free channels of communication between you and your partner is a great way to prevent either of you from feeling distant or isolated from each other.

 Roll With the Intimacy Changes